jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 In light of this knowledge deficit, personal exploration becomes a valuable, albeit limited, source of insight.
 Here I present my evolving ideas about cannabinoids, primarily based on self-experimentation and a critical analysis of available scientific literature, anecdotal reports, and expert opinions.
 By combining these sources, I aim to contribute to a more comprehensive understanding of cannabinoids while acknowledging the shortcomings of this approach.

+### Fellow Travelers

+[Cannabinoids with Turkey](https://www.cannabinoidswithturkey.com/) 🦃 -- This guy has an ahead start of 10 year on me.

 ## Background

 {{% columns %}}